ARMmbed/mbed-os-5-docs/docs/program-setup/build_rules.md

 Each line in the `.mbedignore` file is a pattern for matching files.
 No files that matches any pattern found in any `.mbedignore` file are included when building or exporting.

-The following wildcards are accepted:
+The following wildcards are accepted anywhere in a path:

 |Pattern | Meaning|
 |--------|--------|